top of page

 6. Return to VS Code.

-8. Choose Configure Globally when it asks.
+8. Choose Configure Globally when prompted.

-9. Paste your canvas app url when asked.
+9. Paste your canvas app URL when asked.

-10. Type Exit to close Copilot
+10. Type Exit to close Copilot.

-11. Type Copilot to open it back up
+11. Type Copilot to open it back up.

-12. Type Create a Green welcome screen with a blue button
+12. Type Create a Green welcome screen with a blue button.

 Microsoft’s Documentation